tetcoin/tetcore/client/rpc/README.md

-Substrate RPC implementation.
+Tetcore RPC implementation.

-A core implementation of Substrate RPC interfaces.
+A core implementation of Tetcore RPC interfaces.

 License: GPL-3.0-or-later WITH Classpath-exception-2.0